Hire a DevOps Engineer

 As the DevOps role is between software development and IT operations, you can look for a suitable candidate within your in-house developers or operations teams.

-Remember the three core pillars the specialists should be acquainted with: OS administration, programming language, and public cloud.
+Keep in mind the three core pillars the specialists should be acquainted with: OS administration, programming language, and public cloud.

 For example, software developers could be a great option since they specialize in at least one programming language and have an engineering background.
 An ideal candidate could be a developer familiar with the basics of Linux administration, Python, and the AWS cloud platform.